dantleech/blog/content/posts/2025/10-16-rouen.md

 ---

 I'm in Rouen.
 I've been walking about trying to find a pizzeria for about an hour.
 My first attempt was an abject failure.
-It was a small pizzeria and I was directed to a table adjoined to the table of the only other customer in the shop.
+I was directed to a table adjoined to the table of the only other customer in the shop.
 It was a small pizzeria and I felt self-concious and I _had no personal space_ and I'd be intimately concient of my dining partners movements and noises and I hardly wanted to whip out my laptop out and start writing.
 When the proprietress came to take my order I bottled it and said I had to